Want to save this recipe?

 Eggs

 Adds both protein (egg whites) and fat (egg yolks).
 The egg whites help with rising because when foamed, little air pockets get trapped inside the mixture.
-The water content in egg whites encourages steam while baking which helps with gluten formation, resulting in nice and thick cookies.
+The water content in egg whites encourages steam while baking, which helps with gluten formation, resulting in nice, thick cookies.
 Egg yolks have emulsifying properties that bring batters together and help your dough from collapsing.

 Egg yolks